HarryBuadee/Devops_Learning_Linux/OTW Bandit/Level 9>10.md

 Actions taken:

+- The command above outputted that text file is binary
 ```bash
 bandit9@bandit:~$ cat data.txt | grep "="
 grep: (standard input): binary file matches

 ````
-- The command above outputted that text file is binary
+- Then grep "=" searches through that readable output and shows only the line that contains the = sign, which is where the password is stored.
 ````
 bandit9@bandit:~$ strings data.txt | grep "="
 FB`=